CompareYourCharter/OH-data/README.md

 * **Student-teacher ratio** is computed by dividing the **# of students** by **# of FT teachers** and rounding to one decimal place.
 * **% non-white** is computed by subtracting **% white** from 1.
 * **% enrolled less than 3 years** is computed by subtracting *% of total enrollment* for *Longevity3orMore* from 1.
-* **Graduation rate** is computed in the following manner:

-	1. Four-Year Graduation Rate Numerator 2012 is divided by Four-Year Graduation Rate Denominator 2012.
-	2. Graduation rate is then rounded to three significant digits

 * **State Funding per Student** is computed in the following manner: